 Management considers certain non-GAAP financial measures to be useful supplemental measures of the Company's operating performance.
 A non-GAAP financial measure is generally defined as one that purports to measure financial performance, financial position or cash flows, but excludes or includes amounts that would not be so adjusted in the most comparable measure determined in accordance with GAAP.
 The Company reports non-GAAP financial measures because these measures are observed by management to also be among the most predominant measures used by the REIT industry and by industry analysts to evaluate REITs.
 For these reasons, management deems it appropriate to disclose and discuss these non-GAAP financial measures.
-Set forth below are descriptions of the non-GAAP financial measures to the most directly comparable GAAP financial measure.
+Set forth below are descriptions of the non-GAAP financial measures management considers relevant to the Company's business and useful to investors, as well as reconciliations of those measures to the most directly comparable GAAP financial measure.